guardian/csnx/docs/project-imports/dcr.md

 - AR and CR will both be able to use NX, although this will not be CSTI's initial focus
 - AR and CR will remain in the `dotcom-rendering` repo for now

-## Whats in the root that each project is using?

-Eg how do we handle workflows
+# Questions

+## Whats processes/services do DCR and AR currently share?

+e.g.
+- workflows
-Riff raff
+- Riff raff
-Cypress?
-(DCR only)

-## What is the end goal?
+- Cypress

+## How do manage the final switch over?

-Run an automated mirror version of DCR in CSNX
+- run a mirror of DCR in CSNX that automatically keeps in sync?
-Stagger switch within Frontend (eg 10% of requests go to CSNX instance of DCR)
+- stagger the switch over from inside Frontend (eg 10% > 50% > 100% of requests go to CSNX instance of DCR)